Washing your hands is one of the best ways to prevent the spread of germs. Which means you are less likely to get sick!

 Why Hand Washing over Hand Sanitizer

 Hand sanitizer is easy to access or carry around with you.
-It also might be easier to get children to use hand sanitizer over a full hand washing.
+It also might be easier to get children to use hand sanitizer over a thorough hand washing.

 Using hand sanitizer instead of performing a thorough hand washing can be okay in some cases.
 However, using waterless hand hygiene has proven to not be as effective as a proper hand washing is.